Enforcement and Compliance, International Trade Administration, Department of Commerce.

 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov; the Preliminary Decision Memorandum is also available to all parties in the Central Records Unit, room 7046 of the main Department of Commerce building.
-In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly on the Enforcement and Compliance's Web site at http://www.trade.gov/enforcement/.
-The signed Preliminary Decision Memorandum and the electronic version of the Preliminary Decision Memorandum are identical in content.
-A list of the topics discussed in the Preliminary Decision Memorandum is attached as the Appendix to this notice.
+ACCESS is available to registered users at https://access.trade.gov, and to all parties in the Central Records Unit, room B8024 of the main Department of Commerce building.
+In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
+The signed and the electronic versions of the Preliminary Decision Memorandum are identical in content.
+A list of topics included in the Preliminary Decision Memorandum is provided as an appendix to this notice.

 Preliminary Results of Review

-The Department preliminarily determines that the following weighted-average dumping margins exist for the period October 4, 2012, through March 31, 2014:
+Commerce preliminarily determines that the following weighted-average dumping margins exist for the period April 1, 2017, through March 31, 2018: